-We will need to raise additional capital in the future to fund our operations and repay and comply with our debt.
+We will need to raise additional capital in the future to fund our operations.
 If we cannot raise additional capital, we will have to delay, reduce or cease operations.

 We will need to raise additional capital to fund our operations and to develop our products.
 We expect to raise additional funds through public or private equity or debt financing and/or from other sources.
 Our future capital requirements will be substantial and will depend on many factors, such as the following: